Skip to content

 If you want to add a secondary or any additional disk as a system disk, you will need to manually add it to the ipfabric-vg/root volume.

-To do that, follow LVM resources:
+To do that, follow these LVM resources:

 Local Backup Disk